top of page

-Why A Center for Coaching & Leading Now?
+Why A Center for Coaching & Leading?

 What’s clearer to me is that we have to care as much, if not more, about our students’ and teachers’ aspirations as we do about test scores and data.
-There must be a deliberate, clear-eyed practice of infusing equity into every decision and move that leaders make.
+There must be a deliberate, clear-eyed practice of infusing equity and cultural respect into every decision and move that leaders make.
 We need to actively teach these skills, and the language of these skills, to all who have a stake in educating our students as we imagine them into their futures.

 If we are going to deliver on our promises to all of our children, we have to discipline ourselves to see the higher self in the struggling first-year teacher as well as in the emerging and seasoned leader, bus drivers, custodians, board members, families —anyone who has contact with our students.